frosted123456/LIGHTGUN-STUDIO-ESP32S3-OV2640-New-quad-Pipeline-Calibration-and-RX/README.md

 tuning before calibrating is not optional — the app blocks step 3 if the noise floor is too high.

-**1 — Buttons & pins.** Opens the OpenFIRE desktop app, which needs the serial port to itself.
-Set your trigger and pins there, then just close it — Studio waits for it to exit, takes the port back and reconnects on its own. `Reconnect` in the header is there if you ever need to force it.
+1 — Buttons & pins.
+Opens the OpenFIRE desktop app, which needs the serial port to itself.
+You do not need to run OpenFIRE's own calibration — this build skips its first-boot hold and goes straight to Run mode, because the overlay stores its calibration separately and steps 3 to 5 replace that job.
+Set your trigger and pins there, then just close it — Studio waits for it to exit, takes the port back and reconnects on its own.
+Reconnect in the header is there if you ever need to force it.

 **2 — Camera tuning.** Exposure, gain and threshold.
 Aim for a blob noise floor **under 0.30 px**; 0.60 is the limit. `Auto` sweeps for you.